What To Bring To Camp Pilgrim Firs Conference and Retreat Center

 - Bucket & broom to sweep up chips

-- If you use water to carve, bring a 50 foot hose with a Y connector and a shut off.
+- Water: 50 ft hose, a shorter hose and a water hose splitter preferably with a Y connector and a shut off.

 - Note: We cannot accommodate tools from Europe that are not adapted to US

 Please leave your dog at home.
 We love them, but they are not allowed at camp.

 New posturepedic mattresses, bedding and extra blankets are provided in Lodges and Cabins.

 There will be a mid-week towel exchange at the Main Lodge.

 Bring your own toiletries, toothbrush/paste, soap, shampoo, etc.

 Bring your swim suit and towel—Lake Flora has a swim dock and kayaks are available.

 Appropriate footwear and clothing for rain or shine as the NW weather is very variable.

 You are at Camp - bring a flashlight or teddy bear if need be.